 15) The Creation Museum in Kentucky rejects science!

 It follows the perspective of the book of Genesis.
-The museum makes you venture into biblical history and states that the world was created 6000 years ago in a period of 6 days.
+The museum essentially makes you venture into biblical history.
+And states that the world’s creation took place around 6000 years ago in a period of 6 days.
 An interesting fact about the museum is that during its opening ceremony a plane flew over it with the banner ‘thou shalt not lie’.

 16) The Museum of Broken Relationships, Croatia is dedicated to failed love relationships.
 It displays artefacts such as personal notes and objects left by former lovers.